john-grando/CUNY_files/data624_HA_ch6_presentation.md

 Moving Averages of Moving Averages (MA #x#)
 ========================================================

 Moving Averages of Moving Averages can even be taken to further smooth the trend.
-The first MA has been downshifted to a value of 4 to show a noticable difference between curves.
+Note, the first MA has been downshifted to a value of 4 (usually m=12 for monthly data) to show a noticable difference between curves.

 <table>
 <tr>